-Maternal alcohol and drug abuse puts children at risk.
+Prenatal alcohol and drug exposure puts children at risk.

-- There are possible effects of prenatal exposure on the health and development of the unborn child.
+- There are possible effects of prenatal exposure on their health and development.

 - There is the likelihood of a compromised home environment.

 These problems are costly to society and are entirely preventable.

 Trained and supervised case managers provide home visitation and intervention for 3 years.
 Case managers assist clients in:

 - Setting goals and identifying steps to achieve them

 - Obtaining alcohol/drug treatment

 - Connecting with community services